CONSTITUTION OF CHRIST COMMUNITY CHURCH

 The Deaconesses shall be church members who possess the qualifications described in Scripture:

 Women must likewise be dignified, not malicious gossips, but temperate, faithful in all things.
-(1 Timothy 3:11 – NASB)
+(1 Tim.
+3:11 – NASB)

 Section 3- Nomination, Selection, and Tenure of Office